Codxi-Co/django-dynamic-workflows/TRANSLATIONS.md

-# Django Workflow Engine - Translations
+# Django Dynamic Workflows - Translations

 This package supports both Arabic and English translations for all user-facing text.